MNoorFawi/multi-layer-perceptron-with-julia/README.md

 Finally we run the model printing the results.

-###### This can take a few minutes because it does so many work in each step it calculates accuracy, loss and error for both train and test and they're more than a half a million record ...
+###### This can take a minute or something because it does so many work in each step it calculates accuracy, loss and error for both train and test and they're more than a half a million record ...

 ``` julia
 println((:epoch, 0, :train_accuracy, accuracy(w, btrain, predict), :test_accuracy, accuracy(w, btest, predict)))